topos-protocol/topos/README.md

 **Install Rust**

-The first step is to install Rust along with `cargo` by following [those instructions](https://doc.rust-lang.org/book/ch01-01-installation.html#installing-rustup-on-linux-or-macos).
+The first step is to install Rust along with `cargo` by following the instructions [here](https://doc.rust-lang.org/book/ch01-01-installation.html#installing-rustup-on-linux-or-macos).

 **Install `topos`**